storm-software/powerlines/packages/plugin-image-compression/README.md

 <!-- END header -->

-# Powerlines - Sharp Plugin
+# Powerlines - Image Compression Plugin

 A Powerlines plugin to use [Sharp](https://sharp.pixelplumbing.com) to optimize images used by the project.